-Did you know there are over a billion websites in the world today and a new one pops up every second?
+Did you know there are over 1.5 billion websites in the world today and a new one pops up every second?
 So there are at least thousands of readers out there who will most likely be interested in your content and opinions.
 After all, if your content matches your audience’s interest, well then that’s a match made in internet heaven!

 But what if you don’t know what your audience likes, wants to read or share?
 Then creating content without this knowledge would be a waste of your time and resources.
 Seriously, you would just create and no one would know about it.

 Before we go any further, it is important you know the definition of target audience.
 It is essentially the group of people to whom your products and services are aimed at.
 Your marketing efforts such as video, advertisements, any content you create for consumption is intended for this selected group of audience only.
 Your target audience is what defines your content creation strategy, it is who you are not writing for too!

 Knowing your target audience has a multitude of benefits.

 - Planning your marketing strategy